-Caroline, Umbagong: Their grasslands with orchids was ruined by the ‘fire people’ and mowers (had been managed for the past 5 years).
-It drew attention to lack of communication and liasing between agencies.
+Umbagong Landcare Group, Caroline: High quality grassland which they’ve been caring for (past 5 years) was ruined by mowing (had been managed for the past 5 years).
+It drew attention to lack of communication and liaising between agencies e.g. fire people and mowers.
 Prioritised mapping so as to campaign for better management.
-Saved the stepping stones.
-Future plans are to raise profile of riparian & habitat conservation – get the ACT Riparian Strategy up and running; development of indigenous site.Karissa to give overview of funding:
+Saved the stepping stones from bridge development.
+Future plans are to raise profile of riparian & habitat conservation – get the ACT Riparian Strategy up and running; development of indigenous site.

-Funding has been reduced, still getting funds from CFOC & RIS
+Nth Belconnen, Karissa on behalf of: won the Junior Landcare Award this year; Lenore runs a weekly working party with many young people attending.
+These will continutue to focus on weed removal, creating protected areas for native vegetation to avoid mowing, ; Evatt Grassland Trials

+Macgregor, Karissa on behalf of: focuses on maintaining and restoring riparian corridor along Ginninderra creek; main achievement the Adult Poplar Removal Project; business as usual, riparian plantings to avoid erosion, following Poplar removal; woody weed removal; debris removal after flood.

+2c Overview of GCG funding and associated project outcomes

+Karissa provided details on GCG’s funding sources.

+Our main fund is from CFOC RIS, but note its funding has been reduced

-5 years of funding: years 1- 2 at 100%, years 3 – 5 at 80%
+5 years of RIS funding: years 1- 2 at 100%, years 3 – 5 at 80%

+Conveyed RIS reporting obligations: There is now a reliance on groups to report the work they are doing to meet required targets (outputs and milestones).

-Waterwatch, frogwatch and landcare were previously all separate – they are now all joined and outputs that need to be met are from the entire group
+Waterwatch, frogwatch and landcare were previously all separately recorded – they are now all joined and outputs that need to be met are from the entire group.

-There is now a reliance on groups to report the work they are doing
+The funds do not include ‘operational budget’ as such.

-Outputs
+RIS Outputs categories:

 Managing weeds & pest animal species

-Protecting and restoring species of national environmental significance (eg threatened ecological communities such as box gum)
+Protecting and restoring species of national environmental significance (eg threatened ecological communities such as box gum and temperate grasslands)

 Erosion control